Energy-Efficient Proactive Caching with Multipath Routing: A Metaheuristic Optimization Algorithm

-The details of the GSAC is depicted in Algorithm \ref{alg:GSAC}.
-There are four hyperparameters involved as explained in the sequel.
-The $L$ parameter controls the internal loop, whilst parameters $T_0$, $T_{end}$ and $\gamma$ manage the external loop.
-Moreover, the current temperature influences the acceptance probability, i.e. the exploration of searching space.
-The configuration of these values depends on the scope of the problem.
+The configuration of hyperparameters depends on the scope of problem.
 In this paper, after several rounds of grid search and by considering the trade-off between time complexity and performance, the best configuration is recorded as follows: $T_0=10^3$, $T_{end}=10^{-3}$, $\gamma=0.8$ and $L=200$.